Prepare For Your Visit

 Telehealth

 For telehealth visits, please download and install the necessary video conferencing software before your scheduled appointment.
 For in-person visits please arrive 15 minutes before your appointment.
-Bring or email a photo ID and health insurance card (if applicable).
+Bring or email a photo ID and health insurance card (if applicable) both front and back.
 In addition to credit cards both cash and checks are accepted.

 Session Duration